 - Family owned-and-operated Kamik makes warm and waterproof boots great for growing feet.
 The Canadian brand works with recycled materials to reduce the carbon footprint from their manufacturing.

 - We love Bombas, both for their wonderful, seamless socks (lovable to even the most sensitive toes) and because each purchase enables them to give quality clothing to people who really need it.
+Plus, Bombas is a a Certified B Corp, meaning it scores well in terms of environmentally friendly material sourcing, ethical production and transparency.

 - If you have good-condition, used outdoor gear, you can also donate it "to support the planet, inclusion, and adventure through Outside Magazine's The Outdoorist Oath."
 Shipping labels are free & easy to print, and there's a list at the bottom (see below) of the used brands they accept: